EvilRedHorse/zmsg/README.md

 Note: To use zmsg, you'll need a running votecoin daemon, a z_address, and some spare VOT in that address.

-### Warning - Below is a zcash address that will not work with this fork which uses votecoin addresses ###

 ### sendmsg
 To send a message, use `zmsg sendmsg`:
 ```sh